Calling Test

 1. Identify Which Lie Has You

 Which of the eight hit hardest?
-That is your primary lie.
+That's your primary lie.
 Name it.
+You don't dismantle what you won't articulate.

 2. Replace It with Truth

 Write the lie on one side of a card.
-Write the corresponding truth — with Scripture — on the other side.
+Write the corresponding truth — with the Scripture — on the other.
 Read the truth daily until it overwrites the lie.
+Repetition is how lies got there; repetition is how they leave.

 3. Act Against the Lie

 Lies thrive in isolation.
-Get around people who speak truth over you — who see what you cannot see and remind you of what God says about you.
+Get around people who will speak truth over you — who see what you cannot see and remind you of what God says about you.
+Truth heard out loud from someone you trust has a power Scripture read silently sometimes does not.

 A Prayer for Truth